Tips for using propane safely

 - Don’t try to come back to the area until emergency personnel or the propane service technician give the OK for you to do so.

-The Propane Education & Research Council (PERC) has created these learning modules so you can learn about consumer safety and dealing with propane appliances for everything from cooking food to home heating.
+The Propane Education & Research Council (PERC) has created these videos so you can learn about consumer safety.

 Propane Safety + Operation Tips